Which Cold Air Intake Should I Buy?

 Cold air intake systems come with oiled or dry air filters.
 Oiled filters are covered with a thin layer of oil to trap dirt.
 Dry filters rely on layers of cotton gauze or synthetic fabric, to keep out contaminants.
 Oiled air filters are reusable and long-lasting.

-Most systems will work for any vehicle, but when in doubt, it's a good idea to choose a cold air intake system from a brand that caters to your vehicle type.
-K&N has produced cold air intake systems for longer than any other brand, and it's one of the most popular brands of cold air intake systems thanks to extensive coverage.
+Most systems will work for any vehicle, but when in doubt, it’s a good idea to choose a cold air intake system from a brand that caters to your vehicle type.
+K&N has produced cold air intake systems for decades, and it’s one of the most popular brands of cold air intake systems thanks to extensive coverage.

-Spectre cold air intake systems feature chrome air intake tubes and designs made to boost torque, horsepower, and fuel economy.
-They're a favorite choice for motorists with sporty vehicles.
-AEM cold air intake systems are designed for high-end vehicles like BMWs and Ferraris.
+Spectre cold air intake systems feature chrome air intake tubes and also carry universal products that can be adapted to various vehicles.
+They’re a favorite choice for hobbyists looking to build a system.
+AFE cold air intake systems are direct-fit kits for many cars like Honda, Acura, and Toyota.
 Their aluminum air intake tubes come in various colored finishes, including gray, blue, and red to create a cohesive look.
 While this guide should give you a better understanding of cold air intake systems, you can always visit the friendly AutoZone team with any questions about cold air intake systems and other automotive accessories.